Drive-in theater: Decline (1970s–1990s)

 Mainly following the advent of cable television and video cassette recorder (VCR), then with the arrival of DVD and streaming systems, families were able to enjoy movies in the comfort of their homes.
 The new entertainment technology increased the options and the movie watching experience.

 While exploitation films had been a drive-in staple since the 1950s, helped by relatively limited oversight compared to downtown theaters, by the 1970s, several venues switched from showing family-friendly fare to R-rated and X-rated films as a way to offset declining patronage and revenue, while other venues that still catered to families, began to show R-rated or pornographic movies in late-night time slots to bring in extra income.
 This allowed censored materials to be viewed by a wider audience, including those for whom viewing was still illegal in some states, and it was also reliant upon varying local ordinances controlling such material.
 It also required a relatively remote location away from the heavier populated areas of towns and cities.

-Overall, drive-in theaters were getting mainly B movies or low-rated films from the movie industry.
-What is more, while movie rental fees were increasing, the film industry was also expecting drive-in theaters to maintain prolonged time to run the shows.
+By the late 1970s, many drive-in theaters were showing mainly B movies, older second-run films and low-rated films from the movie industry.
+While movie rental fees were increasing, the film industry was also expecting drive-in theaters to maintain prolonged time to run the shows.
 A combination of these factors was creating difficulties for the drive-ins to compete with the growing indoor cinemas.

-The runaway inflation and real estate interest rate hikes in the late 1970s and early 1980s made the large land tracts used by drive-ins increasingly expensive and thus far too valuable for continued use as drive-ins.
-Many Drive-ins operated solely on weekends, while some were open only during the spring and summer months; they were also subject to the whim of nature, as adverse weather often resulted in poor attendance or cancellations.
-By the late 1980s, the total number of drive-ins still operating in the US and Canada fell to less than two hundred.
+The runaway inflation and real estate interest rate hikes in the late 1970s and early 1980s made the large tracts of land used by drive-ins increasingly expensive and thus far too valuable for continued use as drive-ins.
+Many drive-ins operated solely on weekends, while some were open only during the spring and summer months; drive-ins were also frequently subject to poor attendance or cancellations due to adverse weather.
+By the late 1980s, the total number of drive-ins still operating in the United States and Canada fell to less than two hundred.

-In addition to the large amount of space drive-in theaters occupy, many of the old ones also needed to invest to improve their infrastructure.
-Many of the owners were not willing to make further investment; growing land prices were also making it difficult to invest in and maintain the expense of a drive-in theater business.
-As many of the drive-in theaters were set up in the outskirts, with the expansion of towns maintaining big property was also becoming difficult and costly.
+In addition to the large amount of land drive-in theaters occupy, older drive-ins were now showing their age and many required improvements or replacement of their infrastructure; many owners were not willing to make further investment in repairs and improvements and growing land prices were also making it difficult to invest in and maintain the expense of operating a drive-in theater business.
+As many of the drive-in theaters were set up in the outskirts, the expansion of towns was making the maintenance of large property more difficult and costly.